d-dmytro/react-with-typescript/Code-Examples/React-With-TypeScript/README.md

+__This source code has been deprecated.__ Now, you can find the source code for the lectures from the "React With TypeScript" section in the "Resources" dropdown of the lectures.

-# Source Code for the React With TypeScript Section
+# [LEGACY] Source Code for the React With TypeScript Section

 This folder accompanies the section called **React With TypeScript**.